 - Talking Appliance Sidekick: The royal sceptre, which at first can only speak if you ask it a question, but later gains the ability to talk on its own.

-- Veganopia: A logical conclusion since the animals of Balinor can all talk.
+- Veganopia: Everyone is vegetarian since the animals of Balinor can talk.
 Probably helps that Balinor has magic to prevent vitamin deficiencies.